Spruance, Raymond Ames (1886-1969)

 (Tuohy 2007)

 After war broke out in Europe, Spruance was named commandant of 10 Naval District, covering the Caribbean Sea.
-The destroyers for bases agreement in September 1940 focused attention on 10 Naval District, and Spruance received frequent visits from the upper brass.
+The destroyers-for-bases agreement in September 1940 focused attention on 10 Naval District, and Spruance received frequent visits from the upper brass.
 This included Ernest King, future commander of the U.S. Fleet, and the two officers developed a mutual respect.
 When the Marines held landing exercises at Culebra, Puerto Rico, King invited Spruance to observed the exercises from King's flagship, where Spruance became acquainted with "Howling Mad" Smith, the Marine amphibious landing expert.
 Spruance concluded that Smith was a man who knew his business.

-Though Spruance was junior to Fletcher, who therefore commanded the American carrier forces, Spruance took the initiative to launch a full deck load strike at maximum range in order to catch the Japanese refueling and rearming their aircraft.
-The results were devastating.
-Spruance's and Fletcher's strikes chanced to arrive over the Japanese force at about the same time, and in just fifteen minutes the Dauntlesses knocked out three of the four large Japanese carriers in Nagumo's force.
-After Fletcher's flagship, Yorktown, was badly damaged by a counter strike of Japanese dive bombers, Fletcher turned tactical command of the American force over to Spruance.
-Spruance thus made most of the critical decisions during the battle, including the controversial decision to sail east that night.
+After Fletcher's flagship, Yorktown, was badly damaged by a counter strike of Japanese dive bombers, Fletcher turned tactical command of the American force over to Spruance, whose carriers launched a second strike that destroyed the fourth Japanese carrier, Hiryu.
+Spruance then made the controversial decision to sail east during the night.
 Spruance was criticized for letting so much of the Japanese Navy escape, but destruction of the Japanese fleet was never an expectation for this battle, and postwar analysis confirms that Spruance would have run directly into Yamamoto's powerful surface force, which was superbly trained for night actions, had he chosen to pursue the enemy.

 Following the battle of Midway, one of Spruance's staff read aloud a radio news report of a particularly gruesome murder in the United States.
 Another staff officer wondered how anyone but a madman could be capable of such a thing.
 Spruance quietly replied, "What do you think I have been doing all morning?"
 Spruance would later speak against the fire bombing of Japanese cities.